 3. Planning of adequate interventions based on national priorities.

-- Five youth community groups were established in East Jerusalem and these groups started outreaching to other communities in the Old City and in East Jerusalem about the role of youth, importance of voluntarism, drug abuse etc.
+- In East Jerusalem, two community centres were rehabilitated to provide cultural and social activities for around 5,000 youth and children.
+A total of 750 children and youth participated in community campaigns, especially in East Jerusalem and south of West Bank.
+Six youth community groups were established in East Jerusalem and these groups started outreaching to other communities in the Old City and in East Jerusalem about role of youth, importance of voluntarism, drug abuse etc.

 Finances and Delivery